- Second State of the Carbon Cycle Report (SOCCR2): A Sustained Assessment Report

 - All Publications

 Carbon Flux Pathways in Aquatic Environments

-Figure 14.1University of Washington School of the Environment and Forest Sciences
+Figure 14.1University of Washington School of Environmental and Forest Sciences

 This figure appears in chapter 14 of the Second State of the Carbon Cycle Report (SOCCR2): A Sustained Assessment Report report.